Azure/batch-shipyard/docs/85-batch-shipyard-ssh-docker-tunnel.md

 This allows many compute nodes to sit behind one public IP address.

+## <a name="ssh-keygen"></a>SSH Keypair Generation
+In order to use SSH, you will need to generate a public/private RSA keypair that SSH requires for asymmetric key authentication.
+If you are running Batch Shipyard on Linux or Mac, you can opt to leave `ssh_public_key` and `ssh_private_key` unspecified or empty in `ssh` configuration blocks and Batch Shipyard will automatically generate the keypair for you.
+Alternatively, you can specify the location of pre-generated keypairs that you may have on your system.

+On Windows, you can use [PuTTYgen](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to pre-generate public/private keys and then specify the file path in `ssh_public_key` and `ssh_private_key` in `ssh` configuration blocks.
+To create compatible keys for use with Batch Shipyard, perform the following
+actions:

+1. Launch PuTTYgen
+2. Click on the `Generate` button on the bottom right
+3. Move the mouse around as directed to generate randomness for the keys
+4. Save the RSA private key portion as a file
+   * Click on `Conversions` file menu at the top
+   * Click `Export OpenSSH key`
+   * A prompt will ask if it is ok to save the key without a passphrase.
+Click `Yes`.
+   * Save the file to a path accessible by Batch Shipyard
+5. Save the RSA public key portion either as text data or as a file.
+This is done by selecting all of the text under the box labeled `Public key for pasting into OpenSSH authorized_keys file:` and pressing CTRL+C or right-click and Copy.
+   * If using the raw data, populate your `ssh` config property named `ssh_public_key_data` with the key data from the box
+   * If you are saving the key data to a file, then populate your `ssh` config property named `ssh_public_key` and point it to the file

 ## Interactive SSH
 By adding an SSH user to the pool (which can be automatically done for you via the `ssh` block in the pool config upon pool creation or through the